Develop your artistic identity and learn techniques across a range of art forms

-Our Certificate IV in Visual Arts allows you to expand your creative practical and theoretical skills in Visual Arts practice.
-You will develop and extend your skills and knowledge across a range of 2D art forms and develop skills and confidence in using a range of techniques.
+The Certificate IV in Visual Arts expands your practical and theoretical skills in visual arts practice.
+You will extend your skills and knowledge across many art forms and develop confidence in a range of techniques.

-The course includes broad and foundational experience in visual arts within the classroom to support your own personal understanding of your future direction in the creative industries.
-Some history and theory units will be delivered online, in real time, to allow you some days to continue your learning from home.
-You will participate in exhibitions held in professional gallery spaces, and experience excursions and artist talks.
+The program includes broad and foundational experiences in visual arts in the classroom.
+These classes support your understanding of your future direction in the industry.
+Some history and theory units will be delivered online, in real time, to allow continued learning from home.
+You'll take part in exhibitions held in professional gallery spaces.
+And you'll experience stimulating excursions and artist talks.

-Chisholm art facilities include expansive industry standard painting, drawing, printmaking and sculpture studios.
-You’ll be taught by experienced, working artists with specialist knowledge.
-We maintain industry partnerships, including curators, gallery directors and arts business professionals, to prepare you for a career in the visual arts.
+Chisholm's art facilities include expansive industry-standard painting, drawing, printmaking and sculpture studios.
+You'll be taught by experienced, working artists with specialist knowledge.
+We have strong links with industry partners that provide technical and creative teachings from the visual arts field.

 Course code